Yow! Technical Service Disasters!!

 August 17, 2010:

-Poor little guy - Could survive a nuclear holocaust but not Rock and Roll! -marty
+Poor little guy - Can easily survive a nuclear holocaust BUT NOT Rock and Roll! -marty

 May 24, 2010: